BlaineDev/431-2020/projects/projectB/presentation_schedule.md

 ## Zoom Presentations with Dr. Love on Wednesday 2020-12-09

+See your email for the Zoom invitation and other important information.

 2020-12-09 | Time | Investigator
 ---- | --------- | ------------------
 WED 12-09 | 09:30 AM to 09:55 AM | Marie Michenkova